-In March of 2017, the FASB issued amendments to current GAAP requiring the service cost component of our defined benefit pension and postretirement plans to be classified in the same statement of income line item as our compensation costs.
-The other components of net benefit cost related to our defined benefit pension and postretirement plans are required to be presented in a statement of income line item that is separate from compensation costs.
-Currently, we include the total net periodic pension costs and net periodic postretirement costs in the same statement of income line item as our compensation costs.
-As a result, the amendments will require us to reclassify the other components of net benefit costs into Noninterest Expense - Other operating expenses.
-Such reclassification would be made on a retrospective basis at the time of adoption, which is January 1, 2018.
-We do not expect the new guidance to have a significant effect on our financial condition, results of operations, and cash flows.
+In March of 2017, the FASB amended existing GAAP to require the service cost component of our net periodic pension and postretirement benefit costs to be classified as compensation costs.
+The other components of our net periodic pension and postretirement benefit costs are required to be classified as Noninterest expense - Other operating expenses on a retrospective basis effective January 1, 2018.
+Currently, our total net periodic pension and postretirement costs are classified as compensation costs.
+We do not expect the classification guidance of this GAAP amendment will have a significant effect on our financial condition, results of operations, and cash flows.